opensearch-project/documentation-website/_monitoring-plugins/ad/api.md

 The `total_entities` parameter shows you the total number of entities including the number of category fields for a detector.

-Getting the total count of entities is an expensive operation for a detector with more than one category field.
-By default, a real-time detector counts the number of entities up to a value of 10,000 and historical analysis counts the number of entities up to a value of 1,000.
+Getting the total count of entities is an expensive operation for real-time analysis of a detector with more than one category field.
+By default, for a real-time detection profile, a detector counts the number of entities up to a value of 10,000 and historical analysis counts the number of entities up to a value of 1,000.

 The `profile` operation also provides information about each entity, such as the entity’s `last_sample_timestamp` and `last_active_timestamp`. `last_sample_timestamp` shows the last document in the input data source index containing the entity, while `last_active_timestamp` shows the timestamp when the entity’s model was last seen in the model cache.